Stateside Puerto Ricans: Contributions

-Numerous Puerto Ricans born and raised in the United States made notable cultural contributions in government, military, television, music, sports, art, law enforcement, modeling, education, journalism, religion, science, among other areas.
+Numerous Puerto Ricans born and raised in the United States made cultural contributions in government, military, television, music, sports, art, law enforcement, modeling, education, journalism, religion, science, among other areas.
 Conversely, cultural ties between New York and Puerto Rico are strong.
 In September 2017, following the immense destruction wrought upon Puerto Rico by Hurricane Maria, New York Governor Andrew Cuomo led an aid delegation to San Juan, including engineers from the New York Power Authority to help restore Puerto Rico's electrical grid; subsequently, on the one-year anniversary of the storm, in September 2018, Governor Cuomo announced plans for the official New York State memorial to honor the victims of Hurricane Maria, to be built in Battery Park City, Manhattan, citing the deep cultural connections shared between New Yorkers and Puerto Ricans.
 The Hurricane Maria Memorial was unveiled on March 26, 2021 in lower Manhattan.

 Socioeconomics

 Income

 The stateside Puerto Rican community has usually been characterized as being largely poor and part of the urban underclass in the United States.
 Studies and reports over the last fifty years or so have documented the high poverty status of this community.
-However, the picture at the start of the 21st century also reveals significant socioeconomic progress and a community with a growing economic clout.
+The picture at the start of the 21st century also reveals significant socioeconomic progress and a community with a growing economic clout.
 Middle-class neighborhoods predominately populated by Puerto Ricans are mostly found throughout Central Florida, including Orlando, Tampa and their suburbs.
 Significant numbers of middle-class Puerto Ricans can also be found in the Philadelphia metropolitan area, in upper North Philadelphia, particularly around the Olney-Juniata-Lawncrest area and in Camden County, New Jersey outside the city of Camden, and in the New York City metropolitan area, particularly in the eastern portion of the Bronx and Westchester County, as well as many suburbs of Miami and Boston and throughout New Jersey and southern New England.
 Smaller, more scattered numbers of well-off Puerto Ricans can be seen throughout the United States, in both traditional Puerto Rican settlements in the Northeast and Midwest, and in progressive sunbelt cities of the South and West.